pyjamabrah/pyjamabrah/content/products/library/index.md

 The ARM Cortex-M 101/102 Introduces the ARM-M Architecture and focuses on booting and programming the CPU in Assembly.
 You will write a secheduler in assembly as part of these courses, this is deliberate and makes way for understanding FreeRTOS which follows.
 Going through these courses, you will notice how similar the RISC-V and ARM-M architectures are.
 By the end of the ARM courses, you will be having the skills of a senior firmware engineer.

 The FreeRTOS course is laser focused on tearing down and reasoning about the scheduler and the OS primitives (mutex, semaphores etc).
-There are many engineers who work with FreeRTOS on a daily basis but don't understand the internals and thus, hit a glass-roof in their career.
+There are many engineers who work with FreeRTOS on a daily basis but don't understand the internals and thus, hit a glass-roof in their journey.
 Being able to reason about OS constructs like mutex, semaphore, spinlocks etc is important.
 You will also learn the rare skill of porting FreeRTOS from scratch on a new ARM-M target!!

 To grow up the ladder you will need to master the CPU's programmer model, architecture and be able to use the toolchain (gcc, ld, as, ar, gdb etc) to place the code/data in the memory, debug the solution and write build automation help.